ringwormGO-organization/Termi-Lua/README.md

 2. Slower development

 ### Advantages/Cons
-*it can be for someone advantages or cons for other*
+*it can be for someone advantage or cons for other*
 1. Does not have own terminal window

 ## Users which use(d)/ported Termi-Lua